 Brooklyn Public Library Skillshare

-On Saturday, May 2, 2015, between 10am and 6pm, the Shelby White and Leon Levy Information Commons at Brooklyn Public Library will be hosting our second annual all-day skillshare, where different community members can share their skills and interests with others in a day of learning and creativity.
-(You may remember last year's Skillshare, which included workshops on WordPress, backstrap weaving, email encryption, origami and oral history recording.)
-This year, be prepared for workshops in zine-making, DJing, creating handmade plastic flowers and origami animals, secure web browsing and much more.
+On Saturday, May 2, 2015 the Shelby White and Leon Levy Information Commons at Brooklyn Public Library hosted our second annual all-day skillshare, where different community members shared their skills and interests with others in a day of learning and creativity.
+(You may remember the previous year's Skillshare, which included workshops on WordPress, backstrap weaving, email encryption, origami and oral history recording.)
+This year, we offered workshops in zine-making, DJing, creating handmade plastic flowers and origami animals, secure web browsing and much more.
 Check out the descriptions below for more detail.

 |Lab||Recording Studio||Room 3||Room 5||Room 6||Room 7||Plaza|